MicrosoftDocs/VBA-Docs/api/Word.Shape.Script.md

 # Shape.Script property (Word)

-Returns a  **Script** object, which represents a block of script or code for an image on a Web page.
+Returns a  **Script** object, which represents a block of script or code for an image on a webpage.

 ## Syntax